martinberlin/cale-idf/README.md

 ### Credits

 GxEPD has been a great resource to start with.
 For CalEPD component, we mantain same Constants only without the **Gx prefix** and use the same driver nomenclature as GxEPD library, just in small case.
+[Strange-v](https://github.com/strange-v/FT6X36) for the creation of the FocalTech touch library, that I forked to make the FT6X36-IDF component.
 Hats off to Jean-Marc Zingg that was the first one to make such a great resource supporting so many Eink displays.
 Please note that there are no plans to port this to Arduino-framework.
 This repository was specially made with the purpouse to explore Espressif's own IoT development framework.

 Thanks to all the developers interested to test this.
 Special mentions for @IoTPanic, Spectre and others that pushed me to improve my C++ skills.